Bernicke

 The intriguing origin of the Bernicke last name borrowing from German lands

-However, things are never so simple with German last names, especially ancient ones.
+However, things are never so simple with German last names, especially old ones.
 At that time, spelling was not fixed.
 Bernicke was written in a thousand different ways depending on the scribes and regions.
 That adds a bit of mystery and charm to the story.

 The hidden meaning of the Bernicke name: a tough little bear?